Sony Alpha a6000 Mirrorless Camera Review

 However, when I finally got around to transferring my images from the a6000 to my computer, I couldn’t believe just how good they looked.

-If you’re someone who wants to shoot in JPEG to minimise any time spent editing your photos, I think you’ll be very happy with the Sony a6000.
+If you’re someone who wants to shoot in JPEG to minimise any time spent editing your photos, I think you’ll be very happy with the images out of this camera.

 The 24MP Exmor HD CMOS sensor with Bionz X processor ensures JPEGs are sharp, vivid and contrasty, but not overly so.